carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 ###  Manage semantic sub-directories

-You can use more then one `publishDir` to keep different outputs in separate directories.
+You can use more than one `publishDir` to keep different outputs in separate directories.
 To specify which files to put in which output directory use the parameter `pattern` with the a glob pattern that selects which files to publish from the overall set of output files.

 In the example below we will create an output folder structure in the directory results, which contains a separate sub-directory for bam files, `pattern:"*.bam"` ,  and a salmon output directory, `${sample_id}_salmon_output"`.
-Remember we need to specify the files we want to copy as outputs.
+Remember, we need to specify the files we want to copy as outputs.

 ~~~
 //process_publishDir_semantic.nf